A real question is whether television is an effective medium for changing mainstream attitudes?

 Image: TV reporter interviewing police officer at crime scene

 The Ruderman Family Foundation is also a major contributor to research around disability portrayal.
-Murder coverage of people with disabilities by their caregivers is an analysis of the media reporting of over 200 murder cases involving people with disabilities in North America between 2011-2015.
+Murder coverage of people with disabilities by their caregivers is an analysis of the media reporting of over 200 murder cases involving people with disability in North America between 2011-2015.
 66 different deaths were analysed in more detail through 101 media reports.

 A model of inclusion from the UK